YouAppi/youappi-sdk-android-demo/README.md

 ### What is this repository for? ###

+This repository contains 3 Android demo apps showing how to use YouAppi's Android SDK:
+* **AppDemo** - A demo app showing how to use YouAppi's SDK
-A simple Android demo app showing how to use YouAppi's Android SDK.
+* **AppDemoAdMob** - A demo app showing how to use YouAppi's SDK with AdMob adapter.
+* **AppdDemoMoPub** - A demo app showing how to use YouApp'd SDK with MoPub adapter.

-The app includes 3 buttons showing ads for each product (ad unit type):
+Each app includes 3 buttons for showing ads for the following each ad unit types:

 * Rewarded Video
 * Interstitial Video